Prime Day 2020: The best home gym equipment deals

-Prime Day is here once again and although gym equipment has been hard to come by since stay-at-home orders ramped up in March, you can still score some good Prime deals on home gym equipment.
+Amazon's Prime Day has arrived once more, and with people spending more time at home and many gyms remaining closed, there's never been a better time to invest in fitness gear.
+Earlier this year it was difficult to even find home gym equipment available online, but with many vendors now restocked, Prime day 2020 presents a great time to score a deal.

-Since there's no telling when gyms will reopen or start operating at full capacity, these Prime Day deals can help you start your home gym, or fill in any gaps in your equipment, while keeping a little extra money in your pocket.
+Many of these Prime Day deals can help you start or grow your home gym, and since there's no telling when gyms will reopen or begin operating at full capacity, Prime Day presents a great time to buy while keeping some extra money in your pocket.
 That's what I call a win-win.

-When it comes to snagging the best deals, timing is everything, so I scoured through the hundreds of deals available over the next couple of days and narrowed it down to some of my favorites.
-Keep in mind that some of these deals are lightning deals, which means they'll only be live for six hours, and others are available only while supplies last.
+When it comes to getting the best deals, timing is everything, so I scoured through the hundreds of deals available over the next couple of days and narrowed it down to some of my favorites.
+Keep in mind that some of these deals are lightning deals (which means they'll only be live for six hours) and others are available only while supplies last.
 If there's something you want, grab it as soon as you see it so you don't miss out.

 No matter what your fitness level, recumbent bikes are an excellent piece of fitness equipment for any home gym.
 They provide low impact exercise and are a great option for anyone with mobility issues.
 This one, which you can snag for almost 40% off, has eight fitness levels and an LCD screen that displays calorie burn and also acts as an odometer.